holoviz-topics/holoSeq/README.md

 Development started in late October 2024.
 A draft framework [specification is here.](https://github.com/fubar2/holoSeq/blob/main/HoloSeqOverview.md).

-## Minimal 2D illustration
-### Features located on intervals arranged along a linear axes.
+## Core idea: Features on intervals arranged along linear axes for browsing

-This runs in a notebook or can be served more simply if the dependencies are available, from the repository root, as
+This proof of concept runs in a notebook, or if the dependencies are available, can be served from this repository's root, as:
 > panel serve holoSeq_random.py --show

 ```
 # see https://github.com/fubar2/holoSeq
-# illustrates some of the basic ideas in converting
-# a set of features that have been mapped to a genome into a
-# linear or in this case 2D display.
-# a tap will reveal the current x and y positions backcalculated from the
-# cumulated start positions of the contigs.
-#
-# panel serve holoSeq_random.py --show
-#
-# should pop up 10000 points.
-# try 10 million - still works smoothly
-# Needs depenencies - uncomment and run the next line to install them
+# Needs dependencies - uncomment and run the next line to install them in a notebook
 # ! pip install datashader dask[dataframe] holoviews[recommended] pandas matplotlib bokeh
 #

 from bisect import bisect_left
 from collections import OrderedDict
-import gzip
 import itertools
 import numpy as np